+Stressor o r Activity

+• Non-ex plosive bombs

+Resource l Protection Focus

+Marine mammals

+• Sea tur tles

+Seabird ls (short-tailed albatross)

+Number o f Lookouts and Observation Platform

-• 1 Lookout positioned in an aircraft
+• 1 Looko out positioned in an aircraft

+Mitigation Requirements

+Mitigat ion zone:

+- 600 yd. for large-bodied seabirds (such as albatross) around the intended target

-- Mitigation zone: - $-\,$ 1,000 yd. around the intended target - Prior to the initial start of the activity (e.g., when arriving on station): - Observe the mitigation zone for floating vegetation; if observed, relocate or delay the start until the mitigation zone is clear. - Observe the mitigation zone for marine mammals and sea turtles; if observed, relocate or delay the start of bomb deployment. - During the activity (e.g., during approach of the target or intended minefield location): - Observe the mitigation zone for marine mammals and sea turtles; if observed, cease bomb deployment. - Commencement/recommencement conditions after a marine mammal or sea turtle sighting prior to or during the activity: - The Navy will allow a sighted marine mammal or sea turtle to leave the mitigation zone prior to the initial start of the activity (by delaying the start) or during the activity (by not recommencing bomb deployment) until one of the following conditions has been met: (1) the animal is observed exiting the mitigation zone; (2) the animal is thought to have exited the mitigation zone based on a determination of its course, speed, and movement relative to the intended target or minefield location; (3) the mitigation zone has been clear from any additional sightings for 10 minutes; or (4) for activities using mobile targets, the intended target has transited a distance equal to double that of the mitigation zone size beyond the location of the last sighting.
+- 1,00 00 yd. for marine mammals and sea turtles around the intended target

+Prior to the initial start of the activity (e.g., when arriving on station):

+- Obs clea serve the mitigation zone for floating vegetation; if observed, relocate or delay the start until the mitigation zone ar.

+erve the mitigation zone for marine mammals, sea turtles, and large-bodied seabirds (such as albatross); if erved, relocate or delay the start of bomb deployment.

+• During the activity (e.g., during approach of the target):

+erve the mitigation zone for marine mammals, sea turtles, and large-bodied seabirds (such as albatross); if erved, cease bomb deployment.

+encement/recommencement conditions after a marine mammal, sea turtle, or large-bodied seabird (such as ss) sighting prior to or during the activity:

+miti reco exit its c add Navy will allow a sighted marine mammal, sea turtle, or large-bodied seabird (such as albatross) to leave the igation zone prior to the initial start of the activity (by delaying the start) or during the activity (by not commencing bomb deployment) until one of the following conditions has been met: (1) the animal is observed ing the mitigation zone; (2) the animal is thought to have exited the mitigation zone based on a determination of course, speed, and movement relative to the intended target; (3) the mitigation zone has been clear from any litional sightings for 10 minutes; or (4) for activities using mobile targets, the intended target has transited a ance equal to double that of the mitigation zone size beyond the location of the last sighting.